 In return for payment of the premium, we agree to provide you with cover for eligible healthcare services as set out in this policy document.
-When we say "cover" throughout this policy document we mean cover for claims calculated in accordance with the chart on page 6.
+When we say "cover" throughout this policy document we mean cover for claims calculated in accordance with the chart under "How to receive treatment and make a claim" in section 02.